-Confidence is one of the most important sentiments a child must have in order to perform well at school, and to tackle challenges they will face throughout their lives.
 Children with positive self-esteem feel confident and capable.
 They are proud of what they can do and proud of their achievements, whilst also wanting to try their best.
-They value their abilities and they value themselves.
+They value their abilities as well as themselves.

-When children feel confident, safe and secure, they are more likely to succeed in school and achieve any personal goals.
+When children feel confident, safe and secure, they are more likely to succeed in school and achieve their personal goals.
 As confident children get older, they will be less intimidated and stressed out by challenges and be able to resist peer pressure.
 These children are also more likely to be able to stand up for themselves and ask for help when they need it.
-More importantly, having a positive self-image helps children feel happy and maintain personal relationships.
+They feel safe to be vulnerable and risk temporary setbacks that inevitably come with learning new skills.
+Having positive self-image helps children feel happy and maintain personal relationships.

 Children develop positive self-esteem and confidence by working hard towards a goal and seeing their hard work pay off over and over again.
 Being able to accomplish something shows them they have what it takes to face new challenges.
 Their success allows them to feel good about themselves, and they learn to be pragmatic when dealing with their failures.

 When children do well at something, they can also share it with other people, such as their friends and the adults who care about them.
-Having positive feedback also makes them feel good.
-And over time, they can continue to build positive self-esteem and confidence in their own abilities.
+Often, this includes their Maths and English tutors!
+Having positive reinforcement of their efforts makes them feel good.
+Over time, they can continue to build positive self-esteem and confidence in their own abilities.

 When children have positive self-esteem they: